Retiring in Portugal

 What’s the minimum income required for the D7 visa?

-Is my foreign pension taxed in Portugal?
+How are foreign pensions taxed in Portugal?

-Can I buy property in Portugal as a retiree?
+Can I buy property as a retiree?

 Explore our resources